ylin930/ADNI-visualization-project.github.io/index.md

 ## People

-We are a group of graduate students at the University of Rochester....
+We are a group of graduate students at the University of Rochester who are part of the National Science Foundation Research Traineeship in Data-Enabled Research into Human Behavior and its Cognitive and Neural Mechanisms.
+More information about this traineeship can be found at http://www.sas.rochester.edu/dsc/graduate/nrt.html.

+Bios:

+Ying Lin
+Greta Smith
+Max Wasserman

 ## Data:
 We plan to use data from the Alzheimer's Disease Neuroimagine Initiative.
 More information about this project can be found at http://adni.loni.usc.edu/.